 Build or Buy?
-Three Things to Consider Before Starting a Home Hospital Care Program
+Three Things to Consider Before Starting a Hospital at Home Program

 When talking with health systems, one of the first questions I often hear is, “Why should we partner with Contessa instead of building a hospital care at home program ourselves”?
 It’s a fair question, and there are many factors to consider.